16 Using Administrative Data to Improve Social Protection in IndonesiaVivi Alatas (Asa Kreativita)

 Second, the relationship was formalized through two agreements that clearly outlined the research design and plan, the data that would be shared with the researchers, and the responsibilities of each actor.
 The initial agreement was a memorandum of agreement between BPJS Kesehatan (who owned the data), Bappenas (who was facilitating the research from the policy side), and J-PAL SEA (who represented the researchers).
 This agreement included the study design, broad data to be shared, and the study protocols.
 The other agreement was a separate cooperation agreement between BPJS Kesehatan and J-PAL SEA that spelt out each entity’s roles and responsibilities in detail.
 Both agreements required a series of official meetings that occurred over the course of six months.

 Next, the official data request was submitted to BPJS Kesehatan.
 This included the exact variables to be shared, the frequency of data sharing, the de-identification process, and the data security protocols in place.
 The administrative data from the national insurance program are sensitive.
-It contains not only insurance status but also health records.
+They contain not only insurance status but also health records.
 Therefore, it was very important that both the government and researchers followed these data protection principles: (1) to ensure that the data were used for the stated purposes only, (2) that all parties were in agreement on those purposes, and (3) that strict data security protocols were followed.
 At this point, the research team was working closely with BPJS Kesehatan to understand the structure of the data, how it could be extracted, which departments within BPJS were responsible for the different component data sets, and so forth.

 After an official letter was issued to grant data access, the research team maintained a close relationship with the BPJS team to continue to discuss the data use and ask questions about the data sets themselves.
 In addition, periodic updates on the results were presented to the BPJS team so that they could learn from the experiment as it was happening.